lindseysim/web-common/README.md

 <a name="CommonTable" href="CommonTable">#</a>
 **CommonTable**([*tableId*[, *tableClass*[, *container*]]])

 Creates new CommonTable.
-The table will be given the class of "cm-table", more classes can be appended through the options.
+The table will be given the class of *cm-table*, more classes can be appended through the options.

 | Param | Type | Description |
 | :--- | :---: | :--- |